knaw-huc/brieven-van-hooft-pipeline/README.md

 *Q: License for the FoLiA data?*

-The annotations are open, the actual text is still uncertain and Hennie & Marjo will contact DBNL.
+The annotations are open, as for the text from DBNL, only the original 17th century texts may be republished.
+This excludes the editorial footnotes made later.

 ## Use case